IHS-Approved Categories Of Instruction

 Office Management

-1. Patient files and records
+1. Maintaining patient/client files and records

-2. Business records and files
+2. Business documents

-1. Personal Hygiene
+1. Personal hygiene

 2. Equipment and supplies